 The CRC community engagement team helps ensure successful implementation of studies and enables excellent participant retention rate (~ 94.5%).
 Community Advisory Board (CAB) activities include:

-- Study-specific CAB constitution and empowering the board to function autonomously
+Study-specific CAB constitution and board empowerment to function autonomously

 Coordinated research community meetings with the gatekeepers, community chiefs, and council